 The Royal College of Obstetricians and Gynaecologists’ guideline lists a ‘scarred uterus’ (which would include post-CS, as well as other uterine surgery, such as myomectomy) as a contraindication to a vaginal breech birth (VBB).
-However the guideline also refers to one (small) study which specifically looked at success rates for BBACs: Ophir et al 1989 had really good outcomes, and a higher rate of successful vaginal birth than many series report.
-But bigger numbers would be more reassuring, and they need to be compared to results for other VBACs.
+However the guideline also refers to the only (small) study ever done which specifically looked at success rates for BBAC’s: Ophir et al 1989 had really good outcomes, and a higher rate of successful vaginal birth than many series report.
+But bigger numbers would be more reassuring, and they need to be compared to results for other VBAC’s.

 (Incidentally, a previous CS is often considered a contraindication for ECV as well, but I found no studies demonstrating an increase in uterine rupture.
 Burgos et al 2014 looked at this and reported no uterine ruptures in 70 ECVs.
 Higher numbers would be more reassuring, but this is the problem with breech research – higher numbers are tricky to come by!)